23 Must Have Easy Keto Cookies for 2023

 23 easy keto cookie recipes for the holidays.
 Convert childhood favorites to keto-friendly treats and discover new low-carb recipe ideas...

-Are you dreading the holidays, because of all the unhealthy desserts and treats that you see everywhere?
+Are you dreading the holidays because of all the unhealthy desserts and treats you see everywhere?

-It can be tough to get through the holidays, but you have plenty of healthy cookie, dessert and low carb high fat snack options available to you.
+It can be tough to get through the holidays, but you have plenty of healthy cookies, desserts, and low-carb, high-fat snack options available to you.